 The Committee of Adjustment

-The Committee of Adjustment is a group of five (5) Council appointed members of the public who decide on possible variances from municipal by-laws.
-Their powers are specified in the Planning Act, and they meet weekly to hear applications that have been submitted for variance.
+The Committee of Adjustment is a group of five (5) Council appointed members of the public who decide on possible variances from the Zoning By-law, or any By-law passed under Section 34 or 38 of the Planning Act.
+Their powers are also specified in the Planning Act, and they meet as frequently as every week, to hear applications that have been submitted to adjust the By-law.

 The Committee considers applications for:

 - Minor variance from the provisions of the Zoning By-law(s) (see Section 45(1) of the Act);

 - Extensions, enlargements or changes to existing non-conforming uses under the Zoning By-law (see Section 45(2) of the Act), and;

 - Determining whether a particular use conforms with the provisions of the Zoning By-law where the uses of land, buildings or structures permitted in the by-law are defined in general terms (see Section 45(2) of the Act).